cgrinker/TheLastHalcyon/docs/index.md

 ### Chapter Eight: The Ascent
 * Bad guys show up again
-* Aarush gives her the ultimatum.
-She chooses the BCI
-* He gets her to some space elevator
+* Aarush dies getting her onto the her to some space elevator
 * She goes up and gets the surgery

 ### Chapter Nine: Inception
-* Homie comes back, Aarush doesn't want to be with her anymore

 * She sims the relationship over and over with the BCI
 * Falls asleep, imply she's stuck in the matrix